jcoppieters/cody/README.md

 ## Configuration

-The ccs scaffolding creates a config.json file in the root of your project directory.
+The create_site scaffolding creates a config.json file in the root of your project directory.
 Once created this file can be adjusted manually or the values can be overriden by using environment variables (both cases need a server restart), e.g.

 ```bash
 $ dbuser=dbuser dbpassword=dbpassword port=8080 node index.js